WorldBeat Center Youth Programs and Summer Camp

 About

-WorldBeat Center Youth Programs and Summer Camp includes a Performing Arts and Science Summer Camp where children take part in drumming, dance, organic gardening, African history, and citizen science through Celebrate Urban Birds.
-The program also offers school tours, internship programs, workshops, events, and STEM research projects as part of its youth-focused activities.
+WorldBeat Center Youth Programs and Summer Camp includes a Performing Arts and Science Summer Camp where children take part in drumming, dance, organic gardening, and learning about African history.
+The program also involves citizen science through Celebrate Urban Birds, as well as workshops, events, STEM research projects, school tours, Summer Camp programs, internship programs, and private tours.

 • Ages: 5–12 years old